aosingh/json-flattener/README.md

 ## Continuous Integration (CI)

 The code repository is integrated with Travis CI.
-Current build matrix is shown below.
+As shown below, in the build matrix, the build process tests for Linux and different Python 3 versions.

 ```yaml
 language: python